elva329/PHP-Simple-Chat-Application/README.md

 # How to run the application

-Step 1 Clone or download the source code package.
+1. Clone or download the source code package.

-Step 2 Install XAMPP and start all the server.
+2. Install XAMPP and start all the server.

-Step 3 Put the source code package into the htdocs folder of XAMPP,
+3. Put the source code package into the htdocs folder of XAMPP,

-Step4 Open your web browser, type localhost/PHP-SimpleChatApplication/index.html
+4. Open your web browser, type localhost/PHP-SimpleChatApplication/index.html